tjelvar-olsson/tjelvar-olsson.github.io/_drafts/ansible_playbook_for_installing_the_gbrowse_genome_browser.md

 The code above introduces us to the Ansible [service module](http://docs.ansible.com/service_module.html).
-The service module is used to interact with services managed by initd (or systemd on CentOS 7).
-In the task above we state that the service should be enabled at boot and we ask for the service to be started.
+The service module is used to interact with services managed by ``initd`` (or ``systemd`` on CentOS 7).
+In the ``service`` task above we ask for the service to be started and for it to be enabled at boot.

 Now suppose that we wanted to restart Apache at some point in our Ansible script.
-For example after having installed another piece of software that was served by Apache, such as GBrowse2.
+For example after having installed another piece of software that was served by Apache, such as GBrowse.
 This can be achived using Ansible's concept of handlers.
 Let us therefore add a handler for restarting apache.
 Copy and paste the code below into the file ``roles/apache/handlers/main.yml``.